irab/aws-vpc-flow-log-appender/README.md

 ## Optional - IP Datatype mapping from String to IP

-Elasticsearch can support the [IP Datatype](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/ip.html) but to do in Node would require some refactoring.
+Elasticsearch can support the [IP Datatype](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/ip.html) but to export in Node would require some refactoring.
 As remapping can be done on the fly by elasticsearch, the following curl request is a quick enabler.
-This allows searches by CIDR ranges. **NOTE** this will need to be run before any data is indexed:
+This allows searches by CIDR ranges. **NOTE** This needs to be run before any data is indexed from the Ingestor Function:

 ```bash
 curl -X PUT "https://$your_elasticsearch_domain_here/flowlogs" -H 'Content-Type: application/json' -d'